gleich/Hack-Club-GP/README.md

-# Hack Club Mobile
+# Hack Club GP

 ![Format](https://github.com/Matt-Gleich/Mobile/workflows/Format/badge.svg) ![Flutter Build](https://github.com/Matt-Gleich/Mobile/workflows/Flutter%20Build/badge.svg)

-Hack Club mobile app for ios and android.
+A mobile app for IOS and Android that allows you to trade GP with other users or for cool stuff.

 ## ✨ Features

-- 🔔 Get notifications on up coming hackathons and AMAs
+- Give people GP in person with specialized QR codes
+- Get stats about the GP economy
-- 💸 Trade and by things with GP
+- Buy stuff with your GP

 ## 👩👱 Contributing